creecedev/NetSuite-Tools-For-WebStorm/README.md

 2. Open "Module Settings" on the project and on the "Dependencies" tab and add the project's "resources/dependencies" directory and check the "Export" checkbox so that the libraries are included with the plugin deployment.

 # Resolving Issues
 If you encounter any issues, please create an issue here on GitHub.
-I maintain this in my cannot always get to everything right away.
+I maintain this in my spare time and cannot always get to everything right away.
 Feel free to submit a pull request with any enhancements/bug fixes.

 # Releases
 NetSuite Tools For WebStorm is available in the [JetBrains Plugin Repository](https://plugins.jetbrains.com/plugin/8305?pr=idea) and I will periodically release when there is content to warrant a new release.